 Treatment and Prevention

 PID can be cured with antibiotics, but it's important to start treatment as early as possible.
-Most women are treated at home, but some women will be treated in the hospital.
-Hospitalization may be needed for women who:
+Most people are treated at home, but some will be treated in the hospital.
+Hospitalization may be needed for those who:

-- did not respond to or cannot take antibiotics
+- did not respond to or cannot take oral antibiotics

-Treatment usually consists of at least two antibiotics.
+Treatment usually consists of at least 2 antibiotics, which commonly include ceftriaxone, doxycycline, metronidazole, or levofloxacin.
 More than one antibiotic is used because it can be difficult to identify the bacteria causing PID.
-To avoid reinfection, sexual partners should also be treated even if they don't have symptoms.
+To avoid reinfection, sexual partners should also be tested for gonorrhea and chlamydia even if they don't have symptoms.